carlfranklin/NorthwindBlazor/README.md

 In this workshop we will use the GitHub Copilot Coding Agent to help us build a forms-over-data application using the Northwind database.

+If you are looking for more general guidance on the entire AI landscape for Blazor developers, not just the Microsoft tools, I encourage you to sign up for my 4-hour webinar at https://www.eventbrite.com/e/a-survey-of-ai-tools-for-net-development-tickets-1413593529299

 There is a mindset you need to adopt when working with agents.

 > You are only limited by your imagination.
 Think big.